Everyonelies135/Sage/README.md

 - OpenAI for AI capabilities
 - Microsoft Edge TTS for voice generation
-- The PyQt team for GUI components
+- The PyQt team for GUI components.